talo/rex/README.md

   parameters.
 This is because our syntax makes it impossible to differentiate between calls to a function with fewer parameters, and calls to a function with more parameters that are meant to result in currying.
-* We do not allow polymorphic functions to be overloaded.
-This is because eventually we want to move away from overloading and instead move towards type classes (this is the "right" way to support overloading).

 ## Contribute